With Smooth Glassy Finish or Cloisonné

 Custom Hard Enamel Pins

-Our Custom Hard Enamel Pins provides a beautiful classic look that exhibits the true detail from the original artwork.
+Our Custom Hard Enamel Pins provide a beautiful classic look that exhibits the true detail from the original artwork.
 We love it when our customers provide art designed especially for hard enamel lapel pins, it does make a difference!

 The look of this type of lapel pin is truly rich and eye catching.
 PMS color chart matching is available for this process.

 We are a US based enamel pins manufacturers and suppliers with over two decades now providing high quality custom made products.

 Why Make Hard Enamel Pins?

 Jewelry quality + Better Display of Small Details + Lead Free

 Advantages of working with us